EDUCBA Logo

 Pros

-• The UV tools provide the user with the satisfaction to work within the same software instead of switching the software, which makes work more simplified.
+• The UV tools provide the user with the satisfaction of working within the same software instead of switching software, simplifying work.

 • 3DS Max is a multipurpose application that allows the user to convert one format to another and then save the file in different formats.